 The next picture was taken a little farther into the park and to the side of the castle.
 There are still people in the background, but not quite as many.

-Merry go rounds, Disney treats, Space Mountain, and a magical fireworks show completed our day.
+Merry go rounds, Space Mountain, and a magical fireworks show completed our day.
 There were tons more rides and shows that we did, but I had my camera away and just enjoyed the fun with my family.